nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

      - Start the TX sweep.
    * - time_on_channel
      - <time>
-     - Time on each channel (between 1 ms and 99 ms).
+     - Time on each channel in ms (between 1 and 99).
    * - toggle_dcdc_state
      - <state>
      - Toggle DC/DC converter state.